-Each team should provide two (2) vehicles.
+Each team is to have two (2) vehicles.
 Official vehicle signs will be issued to each team (within team bag given at Packet Pickup or Race Check-in Tent).
 A 60-minute penalty will be assessed for failure to properly display these signs.
 A team found with more than two vehicles on the race course or more than one vehicle in one of the restricted areas will be disqualified.

 Teams or participants found sleeping in undesignated sleeping areas (such as on the ground in an exchange parking area) must move to a designated sleeping area (tents ARE allowed)!
 If participants do not agree to move to a designated sleeping area (Exchange 18, Exchange 24, or Exchange 30), they will be disqualified from the race.

 6:00pm - 7:00am, all participants on the course must:

 (Each team must present two reflective vests, two flashlights (or Headllights) and two LED flashers for inspection at the Start Check-In Tent.
 Teams are then issued the official race wrist wrap and allowed to participate).

 Each team is responsible for ensuring all of their volunteers show up at the appointed time, to their assigned job and fulfill the tasks required.
 If a volunteer cannot report to duty, it is up to the Team Captain to find an alternate volunteer and make sure they report to the appointed job site.
 Failure of a volunteer assignment to be fulfilled will result in disqualification without appeal.

 No bicycles or dogs are allowed to accompany participants on the race course.
 Team members found biking the course are assumed to be accompanying participants and the team will be disqualified.